MessageSilo/MessageSilo/README.md

 https://www.message-silo.dev

-A platform to auto-correct your dead-lettered messages and make integration simpler for event-driven systems.
+A tool to auto-correct your dead-lettered messages and make integration simpler for event-driven systems.
 Azure Service Bus, AWS SQS, RabbitMQ, and more...

 ## Getting Started